 - fibro-adhesive (dense mass: the intense chemical reaction causes the formation of a dense mass with calcium deposits that eventually seal off the perforation)

-- cystic fibrosis: does not usually tend to calcify in these cases due to lack of enzymes
+- cystic fibrosis: does not usually calcify in these cases due to lack of enzymes

 - intestinal atresia